DRCA permanent impairment procedures

 The term ‘permanent’ is different to ‘stable’ and has differing implications under DRCA permanent impairment assessments.

-If the delegate is satisfied that the condition being assessed became permanent prior to 1 December 1988, this condition must be assessed under the 1930 Act or the 1971 Act depending on when the delegate is satisfied the condition became permanent.
+If satisfied that the condition being assessed became permanent prior to 1 December 1988, the condition must be assessed under the 1930 Act or the 1971 Act depending on when the delegate is satisfied the condition became permanent.

-If assessment is under the 1930 or 1971 Act medical evidence must indicate the body region/type and confirm the impairment is permanent and stable at a percentage of loss of efficient use (LOEU).
+If the assessment is under the 1930 or 1971 Act, medical evidence must indicate the body region/type and confirm the impairment is permanent and stable at a percentage of loss of efficient use (LOEU).
 These types of assessments do not include compensation for a non-economic loss (NEL) component.

-Delegates should record reasons for being satisfied that the condition became permanent prior to 1 December 1988 in R&C ISH as a case note or on the medical impairment screen.
+Reasons for being satisfied that the condition became permanent prior to 1 December 1988 must be case noted in R&C ISH or on the medical impairment screen.

 Functional medical assessment